KennethanCeyer/pycon-kr-2017/README.md

 You can see the presentation by clicking above image, If you want to find a presentation.

-(English slideshare will be uploaded at 08/13 PM 6:00, Thank you.)
+(English slideshare will be uploaded within 08/10 PM 9:00, Thank you.)

 ## Getting started